 - Acetaminophen and ibuprofen: These medicines decrease pain.
 They are available without a doctor's order.
-Ask your primary healthcare provider which medicine is right for you.
+Ask your healthcare provider which medicine is right for you.
 Ask how much to take and how often to take it.
 Follow directions.
 These medicines can cause stomach bleeding if not taken correctly.
 Ibuprofen can cause kidney damage.
 Acetaminophen can cause liver damage.

 - Pain medicine: You may be given a prescription medicine to decrease pain.
 Do not wait until the pain is severe before you take this medicine.

 - Muscle relaxers help decrease pain and muscle spasms.